-- Item 1.F – List the total number of offices, other than principal office where firm conducts advisory business.
+- Item 1.F – List the total number of offices, other than the principal office where the firm conducts advisory business.

-- Item 1.J – Provide name and Tax ID of any person or company (outside the firm) that employs and/or compensates the firm’s Chief Compliance Officer.
+- Item 1.J – Provide the name and Tax ID of any person or company (outside the firm) that employs and/or compensates the firm’s, Chief Compliance Officer.

-- Item 1.O – Check a box indicating the amount of firm assets (based on a range) over $1billion from firm’s most recent balance sheet.
+- Item 1.O – Check a box indicating the number of firm assets (based on a range) over $1billion from the firm’s most recent balance sheet.

 Schedule D for Item 1 Questions

-- Schedule D – Item 1.F – Include the: (i) CRD number if branch office is registered with FINRA via Form BR, (ii) number of employees at location, (iii) other type of business activities performed from location, (iv) description of other investment related activities.
+- Schedule D – Item 1.F – Include the: (i) CRD number if the branch office is registered with FINRA via Form BR, (ii) number of employees at the location, (iii) another type of business activities performed from location, (iv) description of other investment-related activities.

-- Item 5.C – Provide the number of clients as of date of last fiscal year end (no longer range of number of clients).
+- Item 5.C – Provide the number of clients as of the date of last fiscal year-end (no longer range of a number of clients).

 - Item 5.D – Provide the number of clients for each type listed, with corresponding regulatory assets under management (“RAUM”) (this chart replaces the requirement to include approximate percent of clients by type).

-- Item 5.F – Provide amount of RAUM that is attributed to non-U.S. clients.
+- Item 5.F – Provide the amount of RAUM that is attributed to non-U.S. clients.

-- Item 5.I – Provide amount of RAUM that is attributed to wrap program participation as a sponsor, portfolio manager, and as a sponsor and portfolio manager for the same wrap program.
+- Item 5.I – Provide the amount of RAUM that is attributed to wrap program participation as a sponsor, portfolio manager, and sponsor and portfolio manager for the same wrap program.